The Live-In Kitchen

 three photos showing the process of making a vegetarian stuffing recipe

-How do you make vegan stuffing?
+How to make vegetarian stuffing vegan

 You can very easily make this simple recipe vegan by using vegan butter.
 I do not recommend using coconut oil or olive oil.
 Everything else in the recipe is already vegan.